nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Supported Platforms
 ====================

-The VSP integration with OpenShift works for both virtual machines (VMs) and bare metal installations of OpenShift.
+The VSP integration with OpenShift is supported on RHEL Server hosts (Version 7.3).

 ..
 Note:: For information on other supported platforms and distributions, see the *Nuage VSP Release Notes*.